cmgdragon/dragon-lightbox/README.md

 - About 6 KB gzipped
 - No third party libraries required
 - Support for Youtube, Vimeo and Daylimotion
+- And any kind of embed content (iframes)
 - Swipe effect on touch screens
-- Just one HTTP request
+- Just one HTTP request through CDN
 - Custom API
+- Group of different resources creation
+- Keyboard usable

 ## Demo
 https://cmgdragon.github.io/dragon-lightbox/